seongheon-96/seongheon-96.github.io/_news/announcement_7.md

 related_posts: false
 ---

-One paper about LVLM object hallucnation detection is accepted by *ICML 2025 Workshop on Reliable and Responsible Foundation Models* :notes:
+Our paper about LVLM object hallucnation detection is accepted by *ICML 2025 Workshop on Reliable and Responsible Foundation Models* :notes: